Data Privacy Notice

 Who we are

-When we mention “CB”, we are referring to Chase Buckingham plc.
+When we mention “CB”, we are referring to Chase Buckingham Ltd.

-We are a company registered in England and Wales (company number 04125598, Chase Buckingham plc) whose registered office is at HJS Chartered Accountants, 12-14 Carlton Place, Southampton, Hampshire, England SO15 2EA, authorised and regulated by the Financial Conduct Authority.
+We are a company registered in England and Wales (company number 04125598, Chase Buckingham Ltd) whose registered office is at HJS Chartered Accountants, Tagus House, 9 Ocean Way, Southampton SO14 3TJ authorised and regulated by the Financial Conduct Authority.
 Financial Services Register number is 195271.

 We provide you with pension, investment and non-investment advice.